-A key recommendation of the 2011 Strategy was to remediate former gas station sites across Bexley.
+A key recommendation of the 2011 Land Use Strategy was to remediate former gas station sites across Bexley.
 To support this effort, the City passed legislation in 2014 mandating clean-up for such properties.
-Unremediated sites were subject to a \$2,000 monthly assessment directed to an environmental remediation fund for use by the City or the Bexley CIC.
+Unremediated sites were subject to a \$2,000 monthly assessment directed to an environmental remediation fund for use by the City or the BCIC.

 Since the legislation was adopted, significant progress has been made.
-At the corner of N. Cassady and Ruhl Avenues, the City secured a \$434,000 Abandoned Gas Station grant in 2016 from the Ohio Department of Development (ODOD) to remove underground tanks and contamination.
+At the corner of North Cassady and Ruhl Avenues, the City secured a \$434,000 Abandoned Gas Station grant in 2016 from the Ohio Department of Development (ODOD) to remove underground tanks and contamination.
 The former gas station structure was repurposed into Bluespot Yoga, a now thriving business.
-Adjacent to Bluespot Yoga, another former gas station site was acquired by the Bexley CIC in 2021.
+Adjacent to Bluespot Yoga, another former gas station site was acquired by the BCIC in 2021.
 Shortly after, The Community Builders (TCB) proposed a redevelopment plan for this site and a related property on Livingston Avenue, which includes a combined 43 affordable housing units and a 3,500-square-foot senior center space.
-This proposal was awarded Low-Income Housing Tax Credits in 2022, and a Brownfield Remediation grant application submitted in 2024 is under review.
+This proposal was awarded Low-Income Housing Tax Credits in 2022 and is anticipated to be under construction in 2026.

 At the eastern gateway of Bexley, a former gas station site at E. Main Street and Chelsea Avenue has seen partial progress.
 While the structure and asphalt were demolished, full environmental remediation has not yet begun.
-In 2024, the City partnered with the property owner to jointly pursue a Brownfield Remediation grant, with plans to redevelop or sell the site for redevelopment.
+The City is actively engaged with the property owner who plans to redevelop or sell the site for redevelopment.